 Response: The support facilities are available in the college to smoothly run its academic programs.
-Apart from the laboratory and library, the college has established an FM radio station with well-equipped audio visual labs, indoor and outdoor space for sports, health center, cafeteria, auditorium hall for conferences, seminar halls, power backup including broad bandwidth Internet.
+Apart from the laboratory and library, the college has established an FM radio station with well-equipped audio-visual labs, indoor and outdoor space for sports, health center, leisure room, cafeteria, auditorium hall for conferences, seminar halls, power backup including broad bandwidth Internet.
 The college has established a common faculty room for teachers besides which space for teachers is available in the concerned departments.
 Besides, the college has set up computer labs and science labs.
 The college has established security system with the installation of CCTV camera and all time security guards.

-(Please see: Volume 4, Annex 23, Academic Administrative Audit Reports; Volume 6, Annex 76, Photographs of Facilities and Services; Volume 6, Annex 75, Records of College Inventories)
+(Please see: Volume 6, Annex 76, Photographs of Facilities and Services; Volume 6, Annex 75, Records of College Inventories)

-Does the institution have provision for regular maintenance of its infrastructure?
+65. Does the institution have provision for regular maintenance of its infrastructure?
 Provide scheme.
 (0.5)

 Response: Yes, it has.
-The college has adopted policies for the establishment and maintenance of the infrastructure.
-The construction and procurement committee assigned by the institution has the major responsibility to monitor and record all equipment and perform the regular maintenance of its infrastructure.
-Besides, the college administration is responsible for supervising and maintaining the infrastructure.
-The administration section prepares and implements annual maintenance plan.
-A sum of NRs.
-1,200,000 is allocated under the budget head of re-construction and maintenance.
+The college has provision for the maintenance of the infrastructure on a regular basis.
+The college administration oversees the regular maintenance of the infrastructure.
+The administration prepares and implements annual maintenance plan.
+The plan is executed and maintenance activities are recorded in a logbook.
+Further, NRs.
+2,100,000 is allocated under the budget head of re-construction and maintenance.

-(Please see: Volume 6, Annex 74, Documents related to Maintenance; Volume 2, Annex 15, Budget 2080-081)
+(Please see: Volume 6, Annex 74, Documents related to Maintenance; Volume 2, Annex 15, Budget 2081-082)